 Test and Trace are now responsible for ensuring that any close contacts are contacted.
 You should have heard from them if your child has been identified as a close contact.
-You will be advised to book a PCR test at the test centre but your child can continue to attend school in the meantime.
+You will be advised to book a PCR test at the test centre but your child can continue to attend school in the meantime, provided they are not showing any symptoms of coronavirus.